How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Customize Page Layouts for Each Team

-- Sales view β Access to customer contact details, deal progress summaries, and clearly defined next steps.
+There are many different roles within a business that require access to different types of data or information:- Sales view β Access to customer contact details, deal progress summaries, and clearly defined next steps.

 - Management view β Visibility into pipeline metrics, team performance, and future sales forecasts.